SeanMASilva/FIT1008-Coding-Material/README.md

 python -m unittest
 ```

+### Todo Items

+- Update the time complexities of hash tables to assume cost of comparing strings as constant
+- Add implementations for BST and Heap.

 ### Acknowledgements

 The original implementation of most of the data structures and algorithms were provided by: